-After a pretty awesome night out in the small town of Athenry, where mingling with the locals was easier than we could have ever imagined, we passed through Connemara and Clifden, its capital, before arriving to Westport where we spend the night.
+After a pretty awesome night out in the small town of Athenry, where mingling with the locals was easier than we could have ever imagined, we passed through Connemara and Clifden, its capital, before arriving at Westport where we spend the night.

 *Hotel Westport.
 Westport, Mayo.
 Ireland.

-Castlebar, Ballina and Inniscrone were in our way to Sligo and its 13th century’s monastery.
+Castlebar, Ballina, and Inniscrone were in our way to Sligo and its 13th century’s monastery.

 Then, we drove past Donegal castle and right after that, Slieve League Cliffs, a sight often left behind because of its dubious accessibility and poor publicity, left us speechless for a while.

-Up to 600 metres, they are some of the tallest cliffs in Europe.
+Up to 600 meters, they are some of the tallest cliffs in Europe.
 You do have to trek about twenty minutes to get there.
 But the views are unique and very worthy.
 And sheep will keep you entertained too!
 Win-win.